AaltoSciComp/python-for-scicomp/scripts.rst

 Let's imagine you have created 10 notebooks to run for 10 different input parameters and now you are willing to experiment with 1000 sets of input parameters.
 Suppose you find a bug in the original notebook and need to rerun everything: are you willing to re-create manually your 1000 notebooks?

-In this episode, we will learn how to automate your work using python scripts so that you do not need to configure manually your notebooks to be able to run with different parameters.
+In this episode, we will learn how to automate your work using python scripts so that

+* you do not need to manually configure your notebooks to be able to run with different parameters
+* can easily run you work via other tools, such as on computing clusters.

 From jupyter notebooks to python scripts